 I often feel guilty mourning my lost friendships because those people still walk around, live their lives, enjoy their children and relationships… just not with me around.
 My guy’s friend can’t do those things since he was found dead in his bedroom by his child just before Christmas, and the toll it’s taken on my partner’s soul is immeasurable.
 Knowing who is behind the killing – yet currently free – makes the situation only more horrendous.
 It makes my “loss” seem unimportant enough to put inside quotes.
 I’ve been wrestling with these thoughts and feelings for months now.
 I’ve been meditating and praying (and crying) for quite some time about our situations.
 I’ve never once hated or said an unkind word about my former friends.
 I was hurt as hell, but I let them go with love, reasoning that it was just time for somebody to move from the comfort zone.

-In this time, I’ve realized the spirit of our friendships with our lost loved ones is the same.
+In this time, I’ve realized the spirit of the friendships with our lost loved ones is the same.
 They were our lifelines.
 They were the ones we trusted enough to call for help in the lowest times of our lives, and we would always be there for them in the moment they called out for it in return (and once in a while, even before they called).
 They were our best friend.
 Our break-up buddies.
 Our drinking buddies.
 Our wingman.
 Our one phone call.
 Our lookout.
 Our backup.
 Our counselor.
 Our truth-giver.
 Our sister and brother.
 Always our home.
 No matter the circumstances, they were suddenly, most surprisingly, gone from our lives.
 Circumstances may be wildly different, but feelings of loss are similar.
 The moral of the story is to just be decent to each other.
 No one here gets out alive, and after all, at the end of the universe, we’re all just stardust.